-Success of EVA system:

-In order to ensure the success of EVA, the EVA data must be incorporated with the management information system of an organization to make employees view EVA as an integral part of their jobs.

-9.6.4 EVA for Planning and Control
+Success of EVA system: In order to ensure the success of EVA, the EVA data must be incorporated with the management information system of an organization to make employees view EVA as an integral part of their jobs.
+9.6.4 hailed as a system that integrates the planning and control functions within the firm.
+9.6.5 EVA and Rewards

-Importance of EVA:

-- It is a complete measure of performance. - It enables integration of capital budgeting with operations, in terms of both planning and control. - It can be used as a tool for planning purposes. - It is hailed as a system that integrates the planning and control functions within the firm.
+EVA for Planning and Control Importance of EVA: • It is a complete measure of performance. • It enables integration of capital budgeting with operations, in terms of both planning and control. • provide managers with the incentive to be paid like owners. •

+It can be used as a tool for planning purposes. • It is